cepthomas/c_modular/README.md

 # c_modular

 ## Overview
-This is a formalization of several techniques I have used in the past when implementing embedded C code.
+This is a formalization of several techniques and conventions I have used in the past when implementing embedded C code.
 While you have to debug the final package on the target in real time, that is a pain to do for the more mundane and algorithmic stuff.
 To make life easier, it is necessary to separate out the hardware and time dependent content from the rest of the application.
 When they are isolated they can be replaced by components